INF800/swift-datastructures/README.md

-# Data Structures - Swift Programming Language
+# Data Structures Library - Swift Programming Language

 ### How to use: